 Metal Sheds Rain and Snow

-Because metal roofing is designed to interlock while also being hard and slick, it easily repels rain and snow.
-The chance of leaks with a metal roof is greatly reduced when water and snow doesn’t sit on the roof for long periods of time.
+Because metal roof material is designed to interlock while also being hard and slick, it easily repels rain and snow.
+You greatly reduce the chance of leaks with a metal roof when water and snow doesn’t sit on the roof for long periods of time.

 You’ll save money with metal, but you’ll also be doing your part of the environment.
-Metal roofs can be installed over an existing roof, eliminating the need for tearing off and disposing of the existing roof.
+You can install metal roofs over existing roofs as well.
+This eliminates the need for tearing off and disposing of the existing roof.
 This saves landfills from some of the estimated 20 billion pounds of waste that results when conventional roofs are torn off and replaced.
 Another eco-friendly feature of metal roofs is that many utilize reflective pigment technology, which lowers utility bills.
 Not only that, but metal roofs are manufactured from 30-60% recycled material.

 The Drawbacks of Metal Roofing